 This year’s Summer of Fun has something for everyone, from singing, dancing and performing on Melodious Mondays to becoming a detective and trying to work out who killed Joe the Quilter on Sleuthing Sundays – there really is something fun for all the family to enjoy!

-Rowley Station will be offering rides every day throughout the summer holidays and the steam roller will be in action around the museum every Monday and Friday.
+Rowley Station will be offering steam train rides throughout the summer holidays and a steam roller will be in action around the museum every Monday and Friday.